-Once the information has been validated, the files from INE and those from the Statistics Institute of Cataluña (IDESCAT) and of the País Vasco (EUSTAT)-with which a collaboration agreement has been signed-have been merged.
+Once the information has been validated, the files from INE and those from the Statistics Institute of Cataluña (IDESCAT), of País Vasco (EUSTAT) and of Navarra (NASTAT)-with which collaboration agreements have been signed-will be merged.

 4. Dissemination of the results